Estimated reading time: 2 minutes

 #1.
 Gratitude can help people take better care of themselves

 Grateful individuals tend to look after themselves, as stated in a study published in the Personality and Individual Differences journal in 2013. (study) Meaning they do things to contribute to living a longer life.

 One particular study published in Frontier Psychology in 2019, found that gratitude can have a positive influence and people can experience happiness and are satisfied with life, as well as lessened negative affect and reduced depression symptoms. (study)

 #3.
 Gratitude helps with stress

-There has been numerous studies conducted which found that people who are grateful are less stressed.
+There have been numerous studies conducted which found that people who are grateful are less stressed.
 People who are grateful are more likely to be able to cope with stress better.

 Have you tried practicing gratitude?
 If so, I would love to know about it.
 Please use the comment section to tell me.